ChinmayMittal/IITD-CSE/2nd-year/Internships/Research/SURA/README.md

 ---

 **Q**: *Do I need to complete the project if I start it?*
+**Q**: *Alternatively can I backout out?*

 **A**: NO, you can choose not to submit the final project progress report (after summer break), in which case you will not be awarded SURA/funding/stipend.
 It is advisable to take your project to completion.
 Also because this is not a graded course this doesn't affect your CGPA but it can damage your relation with your advisor and your team-mate.

+You can tell your supervisor that you wish to discontinue SURA (for whatever reasons) and then go on to not submit the final progress report.
+Everything else written above applies.

 ---